apatil88/FlutterDartProjects/login_navigate_state_mgmt/README.md

 # Medium Article

-I go over building this app and discuss in detail about State Management Using BLoC Pattern in Flutter in my article published by ITNEXT on Medium.
+I go over building this app and discuss in detail about State Management Using BLoC Pattern in Flutter in my article published by <a href="https://itnext.io/about-itnext-877f4197e8f6">ITNEXT</a> on Medium.
 If you would like to learn more, feel free to visit my <a href="https://itnext.io/state-management-using-bloc-pattern-in-flutter-390d4056006f"> article </a>.

 Thank you for your time.